Shrivatsa-Deshmukh/neural-mass-sbi/README.md

 Mechanistic neural mass models offer interpretable, physiologically grounded accounts of EEG dynamics, but fitting them to empirical data is non-trivial: the likelihood is intractable, forward simulations are expensive, and classical optimisation methods scale poorly to multi-parameter spaces.
 This project addresses all three by framing parameter estimation as amortised Bayesian inference.

 Rather than optimising a likelihood for each new observation, a neural density estimator is trained once across the full parameter space using simulated data.
-At test time, the full posterior distribution over all model parameters is obtained instantaneously for any new EEG recording; without re-running the simulator.
+At test time, the full posterior distribution over all model parameters is obtained instantaneously for any new EEG recording, without re-running the simulator.

 The pipeline below shows the full data flow, from prior sampling through to posterior estimation.
 Each stage is modular: the forward model, noise model, and density estimator are independent of the choice of neural mass model, so the framework can be applied to any model that produces a time-series output.